By Margo Day, Vice President, U.S. Education, Microsoft

-On Tuesday, Microsoft announced a partnership with the Washington State Library to bring Microsoft’s IT Academy online training to more than 385 libraries statewide.
+Yesterday, at the Bellevue Library, I had the pleasure of announcing Microsoft’s partnership with the Washington State Library to bring Microsoft’s IT Academyonline training to more than 380 libraries statewide.
 The industry-leading technology training will be available to Washingtonians to help prepare them for success in a global workplace that grows more tech-dependent each day.

 Technology is everywhere, and one out of two jobs today requires some degree of technology skills.
-In less than 10 years, this number will increase to three out of every four jobs requiring IT skills.
-Meanwhile, among 18- to 34-year-olds who are employed, less than half say they have the education and training necessary to get ahead in their job or career, according to Pew Research Center.
+In less than 10 years this number will increase to three out of every four jobs requiring IT skills.
+Meanwhile, according to Pew Research Center, among 18- to 34-year-olds who are employed, less than half say they have the education and training necessary to get ahead in their job or career.

 Washington is one of 10 states that has adopted Microsoft IT Academy to help students develop these important skills.
 It began offering IT Academy in Washington public schools across the state in September 2011.
 Since that time, more than 16,000 certifications have been earned by Washington public school students and teachers, with nearly 11,600 of those earned in the 2012-13 school year.